-I want to start this post by first saying that having a first look is totally up to the couple.
+I want to start this post by first saying that while we love first looks, having a first look is totally up to the couple.
 A lot of couples still opt to go the more traditional route and there is nothing wrong with that!
 In fact, Zach and I were one of those couples.
 But between my own experience and spending several years in the wild world of weddings, I’ve been able to see a lot of positives to having a first look.
 I wish I would have known about them before my big day so I think it’s important to share with future brides and grooms.
 If you are completely against a first look, that is ok!
 Just skip this blog post and we’ll catch up again next week.
 However, if you’re curious, here are some of the benefits to having a first look.

 So what is a first look?
 This new(ish) tradition is growing in popularity but not everyone has seen one done.
 A first look is a special time set aside usually earlier on in the wedding day for the bride and groom to see one another for the first time in their wedding attire.
 Generally, only the bride and groom are present but oftentimes family and members of the bridal party watch from afar.
 The bride taps the groom on the shoulder or calls his name and allows him to turn around and see her in all of her bridal glory.
 It’s pretty adorable, you guys.

 So with it being so adorable, why is this considered to be a bad thing by so many?
 Rumor has it the whole “bad luck” thing started when arranged weddings were a thing.
 Back then the bride and groom weren’t allowed to see one another prior to the wedding.
 This was for fear that they would back out of what was often times a business deal between the two families.
 Not so romantic after all, huh?
 Plus, this concept is just a tad outdated.